hbctraining/Intro-to-rnaseq-hpc-O2/lessons/02_assessing_quality.md

 @?@DDDDDDHHH?GH:?FCBGGB@C?DBEGIIIIAEF;FCGGI#########################################################
 ```

 As mentioned previously, line 4 has characters encoding the quality of each nucleotide in the read.
-The legend below provides the mapping of quality scores (Phred-33) to the quality encoding characters. ** *Different quality encoding scales exist (differing by offset in the ASCII table), but note the most commonly used one is fastqsanger* **
+The legend below provides the mapping of quality scores (Phred-33) to the quality encoding characters. *Different quality encoding scales exist (differing by offset in the ASCII table), but note the most commonly used one is fastqsanger.*

  ```
  Quality encoding: !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHI